JesusdelCas99/EEG-to-Voice-Speech-Synthesis-from-Brain-Activity-Recordings/README.md

 - **`s2a_feature_synthesis.py`**
   Implements the design, training, validation, and testing of the speech synthesis models.

+- **`cca_analysis.py`**
+  Performs Canonical Correlation Analysis (CCA) to assess the relationship between characteristics derived from audio and EEG data for each patient.

 - **`setup.cfg`**
   Configuration file containing hyperparameters for feature extraction, model design, and training.